 Have a look at my vlog with my first impressions of Kampala and decide for yourself.

-Did you travel to Uganda to see the mountain gorillas in Bwindi National Park, see the tree climbing lions in Queen Elizabeth National Park or take a boat tour on the Nile River?
+Traveling to Uganda to see the mountain gorillas in Bwindi National Park, see the tree climbing lions in Queen Elizabeth National Park or for a boat tour on the Nile River?
 Then visiting Kampala might not be your thing.
-Uganda’s capital is NOT a beautiful city, it not a clean and relaxing place, but it is one heck of an amazing experience!
+Uganda’s capital is NOT a beautiful city, it not a clean nor a relaxing place, but it is one heck of an amazing experience!

 PLEASE support Traveltomtom by sharing the link of this article on Facebook or Twitter.
 A small thing for you to do, which could make a big difference for us.
 THANKS A LOT!